Skip to content

 Office desk with pay documents and a cup of tea

 You need a National Insurance number to work in the UK.
-This ensures your contributions are recorded against your name, building up your entitlement to certain state benefits, including the State Pension.
-If you have lost your number, you can find it in your personal tax account or on the official government portal.
+It ties your contributions to your name, which is what builds your entitlement to certain state benefits, including the State Pension.
+Lost yours?
+It is in your personal tax account, or on the official government portal.

 The graduate tax: student loans

-If you took out a loan for university, you will likely see a deduction labeled ‘Student Loan’ or ‘CSL’ (Commencing Student Loan).
-You do not pay this directly to the Student Loans Company; it is taken automatically via the tax system.
+If you took out a loan for university, you will see a deduction labelled 'Student Loan' or 'CSL'.
+You never pay the Student Loans Company directly; the repayment is taken automatically through the tax system, the same way as income tax.

 Bank statement and payslip side by side for comparison

-Under the Pensions Act 2008, every employer in the UK must put certain staff into a workplace pension scheme and contribute towards it.
-This is called ‘automatic enrolment’.
+Under the Pensions Act 2008, every UK employer must put eligible staff into a workplace pension and pay into it.
+This is 'automatic enrolment'.
+You will typically contribute 5% of your qualifying earnings and your employer at least 3%.

 What to do if your payslip looks wrong

 Mistakes happen.
-Payroll departments are human, and HMRC systems can glitch.
-If your net pay looks lower than expected, follow these steps:
+Payroll departments are human and HMRC systems glitch.
+If your net pay looks lower than expected, check three things, in this order:

-2. Check your hours: If you are paid hourly, ensure your logged hours match the payslip.
+2. If you are paid hourly, check the logged hours against what you actually worked.

 Frequently asked questions